caixu0518/PanK-Pipeline/README.md

 4. /mydata/caix/CC_k17_analysis/jffiles   The directory containing jf files of the specified k-mer length generated from resequencing reads.
 We recommend converting each resequencing dataset into the binary jf format using Jellyfish prior to running the pipeline, in order to reduce disk storage requirements

 Note: The Batch_KmerGenotyping.sh program outputs the genotyping results of representative k-mers for each resequenced accession, which are stored in the 'countresults' directory.

+Each resequenced sample was processed separately for genotyping using KMC. sh CountKmersInReads_PanKpipe.sh accession.id   *.representative.list  k-mer size For each resequenced individual, accession.id denotes its identifier, and the corresponding paired-end reads are expected to have the suffixes _1.fq.ft.gz and _2.fq.ft.gz.

 ##- The current script PopKmerGenotypesToVCF.pl is used to aggregate the genotyping results from each resequenced accession into a single VCF file.
 perl PopKmerGenotypesToVCF.pl  -Sam   samid.txt    -KmerGTDir  /mydata/caix/CC_k17_analysis/genotyping/countresults  -KmerList  merged.kmers.list.Polymorphic_kmers.List.representative.list   -threads    20